-FROM: Mark Fritsch, project implementation manager

-SUBJECT: Council decision on ISEMP, CHaMP, and Action Effectiveness Monitoring, a

-Programmatic Issue as part of the RME and AP Category review.

-PROPOSED ACTION: Staff recommends that the Fish and Wildlife Committee follow the

-ISRP's recommendation in this annual review and continue to support the monitoring and evaluation activities that are currently underway to assess the effectiveness of the Program's habitat actions.
+- FROM: Mark Fritsch, project implementation manager Nancy Leonard, fish, wildlife and ecosystem M&E report manager - SUBJECT: Council decision on ISEMP, CHaMP, and Action Effectiveness Monitoring, a Programmatic Issue as part of the RME and AP Category review. - PROPOSED ACTION: The Fish and Wildlife Committee recommends that the Council follow the ISRP's recommendation in this annual review and continue to support the monitoring and evaluation activities that are currently underway to assess the effectiveness of the Program's habitat actions.
 This recommendation is subject to a number of conditions described at the end of this memorandum that limit the CHaMP project and the new AEM approach to a pilot effort; require further annual review of the development and implementation of the various elements of the habitat effectiveness monitoring and evaluation; and require the submission of definitive conclusions regarding a number of elements in 2015.